 The proposed scheme would have seen residents disposing of waste in designated bags priced at an average of 11 HK cents (1.4 US cents) per litre.
 The average household would have paid between HKD$33 and $51 per month, depending on the amount of rubbish they produced.

 A joint statement by five environmental groups, including Green Peace, The Green Earth and Green Power, called the bill ‘stillborn’ and expressed frustration over the delays to the scheme.
 Edwin Lau Che-feng, executive director of The Green Earth, said that the government had missed a golden opportunity to pass the bill over the years, saying that it had to set the tone in driving Hong Kong’s environmental protection laws.

 The groups also made three recommendations to the government on initiatives to implement before the end of its current term in 2022, namely to improve the recycling system, reduce waste at the source by eliminating disposable tableware and packaging and reducing disposable packing in supermarkets, and resubmit the draft to implement the recycling and waste reduction policy to rebuild public confidence.

-The waste problem in Hong Kong is getting worse, with 2018 levels hitting the highest level since records began in 1991 and Hongkongers sending 1.53kgs of trash to landfills every day.
+The waste problem in Hong Kong is getting worse, with 2018 levels hitting the highest level since records began in 1991 with Hongkongers sending 1.53kgs of trash to landfills every day.
+In the same year, it was found that 31% of municipal solid waste in Hong Kong was food waste, the largest component of such waste.
 The abandoned bill aimed to reduce the average waste per capita to 0.8kgs per day.